 - Survey information indicates general satisfaction with elementary school students and with parents about reading improvement.
-Secondary students indicate a lower level of satisfaction that they are becoming better at reading (these results are similar to provincial levels). - There is clearly a gap between the perception of reading improvement as reported on the Satisfaction Surveys and the Achievement results in reading as seen with school, district and ministry data.
-This may be a communication issue rather than a reading achievement issue. - Foundations Skills Assessment (FSA) results are being tracked starting with the 2008 results.
-On the provincial level, West Vancouver students scored well above provincial averages on all components of the FSAs. - While overall results are reported across the system, individual results are being used to create action plans for individual learners at the school level - Anecdotal reports indicate the Coordinator of Student Support Services working with individual school-based teams is having a positive effect on planning effective interventions to improve individual student performance
+Secondary students indicate a lower level of satisfaction that they are becoming better at reading (these results are similar to provincial levels) - There is clearly a gap between the perception of reading improvement as reported on the Satisfaction Surveys and the Achievement results in reading as seen with school, district and ministry data.
+This may be a communication issue rather than a reading achievement issue - Foundations Skills Assessment (FSA) results are being tracked starting with the 2008 results.
+On the provincial level, West Vancouver students scored well above provincial averages on all components of the FSAs - While overall results are reported across the system, individual results are being used to create action plans for individual learners at the school level - Anecdotal reports indicate the Coordinator of Student Support Services working with individual school-based teams is having a positive effect on planning effective interventions to improve individual student performance

-- Continue to monitor and maintain the number of students Not Yet Within Expectations on the FSA and DART assessments - A specific secondary data source based on school-based data will be developed in 2010-11 - Increase the number of Aboriginal students who are Minimally Meeting and Fully Meeting Expectations in Secondary English and Social Studies (ABORIGINAL STUDENT IMPROVEMENT) - Continue to monitor school and maintain current graduation rates (COMPLETION RATES)
+- Continue to monitor and reduce the number of students Not Yet Within Expectations on the FSA and DART assessments - Increase the number of Aboriginal students who are Minimally Meeting and Fully Meeting Expectations in Secondary English and Social Studies (Aboriginal Student Improvement) - Continue to monitor school and maintain current graduation rates (Completion Rates)